How to Become a Regulatory Affairs Specialist

 Arizona State University offers an online MS in clinical research management with a concentration in regulatory science, providing students with an education that focuses on managing trials and conducting clinical research, with a special focus on the regulatory aspect of research.

 The focus of this 33-credit master’s degree is the regulation of clinical studies.
-The concentration is multidisciplinary and includes coursework in medical device development and regulation; quality assurance and clinical research; pharmaceutical safety and risk management; technical writing for the regulatory professional; and clinical research data management and technology implementation.
+The multidisciplinary concentration includes coursework in medical device development and regulation; quality assurance and clinical research; pharmaceutical safety and risk management; technical writing for the regulatory professional; and clinical research data management and technology implementation.

 Admission requirements include a bachelor’s or master’s degree with a minimum cumulative grade point average of 3.0, official transcripts, three references, a curriculum vitae, and proof of English proficiency.
 GMAT or GRE scores are not required for admission; however, six months of full-time clinical research experience is required.

 This flexible program is offered completely online, can be taken part-time, and includes a capstone clinical research project.
 Graduates are prepared for biomedical or biotechnology regulatory affairs careers in as little as one year.
-They will be able to take up roles such as quality control specialists, regulatory affairs managers, regulatory affairs specialists, and clinical research associates.
+They can be quality control specialists, regulatory affairs managers, regulatory affairs specialists, and clinical research associates.

-ASU also offers an online 33-credit MS in regulatory science, preparing students in assessing those products that are typically overseen by several agencies and corporations, including the FDA (Food and Drug Administration).
+ASU also offers an online 33-credit MS in regulatory science, preparing students to assess products typically overseen by several agencies and corporations, including the FDA (Food and Drug Administration).
 Students in this program will learn about the various standards and methods of approaching product quality, performance, and safety.

 Graduates can take up roles such as regulatory specialists, managers, directors, or consultants.